 7. How Much DHEA Should I Take and When To Stop before IVF?

 The standard dose used in clinical trials so far is 25 mg, three times per day (for a total dose of 75mg).
-If your DHEA level is already close to the optimal level, this dose may not be necessary.
+Unless your DHEA-S level is quite low, this dose may be too high.
 I recommend working with a knowledgable physician who can advise on whether DHEA is right for you, and the appropriate dose.

 When taking DHEA for more than a couple of months, it is best to re-test to ensure you are taking the correct amount to bring your levels into the upper half of the normal range.
 Anecdotally, many women who take 75mg for more than a couple of months find that the dose is too high and need to reduce to 25 mg or even lower.

 Like most other egg quality supplements, doctors typically recommend that you stop taking DHEA shortly before egg retrieval.